ehopperdietzel/Louvre/README.md

 1. Add your user to the **input** and **video** groups and then reboot.
 2. Compile the ***MyCompositor*** example.
 (Easily buildable with QtCreator).
 3. Run it like a regular program when using the X11 backend and on a new tty when using the DRM backend.
+4. Press 1 to launch weston-terminal.
-5. Press Q to quit.
+5. Press ESC to quit.

 ## Todo